thienuittc/blocky_keypad/README.md

-# yolobit_touchpad
-Yolo:Bit extension for 12-key MPR121 touch pad
-# blocky_keypad
+# yolobit_keypad_mpr121
+Extension blocks for using MPR121 keypad with Yolo:Bit